-Out of this self awareness and questioning came my projection project as a way to explore how other people grapple with their own identity.
+Out of the self-awareness and questioning evolved this project as a way to explore how other people grapple with their own identity, experiences, fears, and dreams.

 The key to the project is trust.
 I ask people to write about something personal in a sketchbook that I get to keep as a record.
 It can be about their personal struggle with identity, their experiences that day, or even something they experienced years before.
 It is entirely up to them.
 I do not, nor have I read any of the entries to this day that anyone has written.
 I then photograph what they write and project it back onto them.
 Technically, it sounds simple enough, but it is an exploration of light, expression, and posture.
 I also want the image to reflect the sentiment of the content they write about.
 So while I may not read their entries, we do discuss the essence of what they wrote as I photograph them.
 The final image is a shared experience and a physical representation of that moment where we each gave and received trust.